 (Brings back memories, don’t they?)

-On top of that, they’ll need to create the anatomy, gestures, movements, outfits, different poses, and what the character looks like in all game scenarios.
+In addition, they’ll need to create the anatomy, gestures, movements, outfits, different poses, and what the character looks like in all game scenarios.

 Let’s jump right in as to how you as a freelance designer should be charging!
 (I use the term broadly.
 This includes being a freelance illustrator, graphic designer, and character designer).